JupyterPhysSciLab/Documentation/README.md

    1. I recommend you use this so that you can have both an "instructor" and "student" environment for testing.
    2. I personally like using [pipenv](https://pipenv.pypa.io/en/latest/).
    You can install it using the command `$ pip3 --user install pipenv`.
+On
+      Windows you will probably have to do `python3 -m pip --user install pipenv`.
    See the website for more information.
 3. Set up an instructor work environment.
    1. Create a directory to contain your virtual environment and navigate into it (in *nix: `cd path-to-directory`).
-   2. Create the empty virtual environment `$ pipenv shell`.
+   2. Create the empty virtual environment `$ pipenv shell` (on Windows `python3 -m pipenv shell`).
 This will create the environment, activate it and leave you inside it.
+      **WARNING**:
+      on Windows I have seen it move you to another directory.
+If it does this navigate back using the `cd` command.
    3. Still within the environment use pip to install the [JPSLInstructor pseudo package](https://github.com/JupyterPhysSciLab/JPSLInstructor) `$ pip install JPSLInstructor`.
 This will take a while